Can supplements boost your immune system for a fitter and healthier body?

-We’ve seen a lot of posts on social media promoting countless pills, powders and potions that claim to “boost” the body’s immune system to either prevent catching coronavirus, or help it fight it off faster.
+We regularly see lots of posts on social media promoting countless pills, powders and other supplements that claim to “boost” the body’s immune system, to either prevent catching COVID-19, or help fight it off faster.

-There’s so much mis-information and bad fitness advice out there, some of which is actively damaging to your health rather than helpful, and we started New Body Plan (and launched the New Body Plan podcast) to provide you with the latest and best exercise, eating and lifestyle advice to help you look, feel and perform at your best.
-Every single tip we offer has been tried-and-tested by us – or experts we trust and respect – so we know it works, and we’d never recommend anything we didn’t ourselves approve.
+There’s so much mis-information and bad fitness advice out there, some of which is actively damaging to your health rather than helpful,.
+That’s why we started New Body Plan: to provide you with the latest and best exercise, eating and lifestyle advice to help you look, feel and perform at your best.
+Every single tip we offer has been tried-and-tested by us – or experts we trust and respect. so we know it works, and we’d never recommend anything we didn’t ourselves approve.

-So that’s why we’ve written this post: to separate the fact from the fiction about certain supplements and their alleged health properties, so you can make the best-informed decisions about how you spend your money and what you put in your body.
-I’d like to thank the British Nutrition Foundation for its assistance with the research, analysis and insight below.
+That’s why we’ve written this post: to separate the fact from the fiction about certain supplements and their alleged health properties.
+That means you can make the best-informed decisions about how you spend your money and what you put in your body.
+Thanks to the British Nutrition Foundation for its help in compiling the best 10 immune system supplements below.

 Your body has many “systems” and each one has a particular and specialist job: there’s your circulatory (or cardiovascular) system; digestive system; and central nervous system, to name but three.

 No, and anyone who says otherwise is lying to you – most likely for their own financial gain.
-Eating a well-balanced diet containing a wide variety of foods, especially vegetables, is important for supporting the optimal functioning of the immune system.
+A well-balanced diet containing a wide variety of foods, and especially eating more vegetables, is important for supporting the optimal functioning of the immune system.

-And while many nutrients we need to consume from our daily diet have a significant influence and role in our body’s ability to identify and fight infections, there is no one individual nutrient, food or supplement that will “boost the immune system” or prevent highly infections viruses, such as COVID-19 (coronavirus).
+Many nutrients we need to consume from our daily diet have a significant influence and role in our body’s ability to identify and fight infections.
+Bu there is no one individual nutrient, food or supplement that will boost your immune system or prevent highly infections viruses, such as COVID-19.

 Vitamin A plays an important role in supporting T Cells, which are a type of white blood cell that help identify pathogens (such as viruses or infectious bacteria).
 It’s found in many types of foods including liver, whole milk, cheese, dark green leafy vegetables, and orange-coloured fruits and vegetables, which contain beta carotenes that your body converts to vitamin A.